 - unit studies

-- used college books to buy online (I have purchased zoo management books on ebay for one of my children who is now enrolled in college for a Biology Major, she started high school thinking she would be a Zoo Keeper), I often get asked how long I homeschooled her.
+- used college books to buy online – I have purchased zoo management books on ebay for one of my children who is now enrolled in college for a Political Science Major with a Biology Minor, she started high school thinking she would be a Zoo Keeper.
+I often get asked how long I homeschooled her.
 All the way from grade K to 12.
-She passed her tests the college required to attend there and I gave her a computer printed high school transcript to give them based on the example I was given in this lesson planner.
+She passed her tests the college required to attend there.
+I gave her a computer printed high school transcript to give the college and they were happy to accept her.
+She graduates this coming school year -then we won't be driving from Wisconsin to Tennessee as often unless she decides to work there.

 More Than One Student